IggyLikesToCode/dlmm-compiler/README.md

 # dlmm-compiler
-A modular open-source engine for constructing, optimizing, and deploying custom liquidity distributions on DLMMs
+A modular open-source engine for constructing, optimizing, and deploying custom liquidity distributions on Meteora.